markniu/Bed_Distance_sensor/README.md

-## Auto bed level --- Bed Distance Sensor
+##Bed Distance Sensor for 3D printer Bed Leveling

 BDsensor is a non-contact Dial Indicator